top of page

 Project Leader: Allen Olson-Urtecho, Studio Bahia, Tela, Honduras (www.studiobahia.org)

-Project Group: 1.
-Dr. Iva Georgieva - Studio Bahia, Sofia, Bulgaria 2.
-Tammy Hyde PhD - RN, Studio Bahia, Florida, USA 3. - Dr. Cindy Dominique PsyD Studio Bahia, Maryland, USA.
-4. Sebit Martin John Community Development Center, Rhino Refugee Camp
+Project Group: Iva Georgieva - Studio Bahia, Sofia, Bulgaria; Tammy Hyde, Studio Bahia, Florida, USA; Cindy Dominique Studio Bahia, Maryland, USA; Sebit Martin John, Community Development Center, Rhino Refugee Camp, Uganda.

 Background